 This strategy is used for two main reasons; a serious breach of the Behaviour policy, or for persistent disruptive behaviour where all other strategies have failed to rectify behaviour.
-The Headteacher is the only person who can exclude a student.
+The Headteacher is the only person who can suspend a student.
 All incidents are investigated by the Pastoral Team and checked by the Deputy Headteacher.
 The academy complies with DfE statutory guidelines on exclusions (2012).

-Most FTEs are limited to 5 days, but in special circumstances, there is the facility to extend the FTE to up to 45 days.
-Paragraph 6.9 of the CORE Behaviour Policy outlines more about fixed term exclusions.
-As part of the Fixed Term Exclusion process, we expect all parents to comply with the information contained in the letter of exclusion and accompany their child at a reintegration meeting at the Academy.
-Students who return to the academy without a reintegration meeting without their parents/carers present will remain in 'Reflections' until such time as the meeting can take place.
+Most suspensions are limited to 5 days, but in special circumstances, there is the facility to extend the suspension to up to 45 days.
+Paragraph 6.9 of the CORE Behaviour Policy outlines more about suspensions As part of the suspensions process, we expect all parents to comply with the information contained in the letter of suspension and accompany their child at a reintegration meeting at the Academy..